 Temperature data loggers were installed in Marshall Creek, Gun Creek, Macdonald Creek, Truax Creek, and the Hurley River and Middle Bridge River in spring 2020 to monitor temperature profiles through the summer and during the fall kokanee migration period.
 Although temperature loggers were not installed at redd depth, we assumed that water column and redd-depth temperatures were equivalent (i.e., no groundwater effects).
 Temperature data have been used in previous reports to estimate 50% hatch dates (the date at which 50% of eggs have hatched) for kokanee based on the onset, peak, and end of the spawning migration counts, and an ATU requirement of 680 (at 7.5°C; DFO 1997).
 The 50% hatch dates identify the period during which incubating eggs or newly emerged kokanee juveniles would be vulnerable to inundation from increasing reservoir elevation.
-We could not calculate 50% hatch dates without observing spawners (as in 2019 and 2020); however, 50% hatch dates from 2018-2019 are included in the results.
+We could not calculate 50% hatch dates for 2019 and 2020 because we did not observe spawners; however, 50% hatch dates from 2018/2019 are included in the results.
+Hatch dates will be estimated for 2021/2022 once temperature loggers are recovered in spring 2023.